craigsloggett-lab/hcp-terraform-bootstrap/README.md

 To generate a `locals` block containing the IDs of the resources to bring under management, review and run the script in [`.local/bin/generate_locals_imports`](.local/bin/generate_locals_imports):

-#### VCS Integration with GitHub

-1. Login to the organization with a user who has access to the GitHub organization you want to configure a VCS provider for.
-2. Navigate to Workspaces -> New -> Workspace
-3. Select "Default Project"
-4. Select Version Control Workflow
-5. Select GitHub -> GitHub.com
-6. Complete the authorization flow
-7. Click the GitHub organization to list available organizations
-8. Click Add another organization to authorize repositories for the org you want
-9. Complete the authorization flow
-10. Click cancel (no need to create a workspace)
-11. Navigate to User Icon -> Account Settings -> Tokens
-12. Copy the GitHub App Installation ID into this repository's terraform.tfvars file

-To setup VCS integration with a GitHub organization instead of an individual user (recommended), the following manual steps must be taken by an admin of the organization:

-1. Login to HCP Terraform as an admin of the platform.
-2. Navigate to Organization Settings -> Version Control Providers.
-3. Add a VCS provider by clicking the button.
-4. Select GitHub.com (Custom) (pause and open a new tab).
-5. Login to GitHub as a user who is allowed to manage GitHub Apps belonging to the organization.
-6. Navigate to Settings -> Developer settings -> GitHub Apps.
-7. Register a new app by clicking the New GitHub App button.
-8. Refer back to the HCP Terraform form to get the required field values.
-9. Deselect Webhook -> Active.
-10. Expand Repository permissions and update Contents -> Read-only.
-11. Ensure this GitHub App can only be installed on the lab account.
-12. Create the app by clicking Create Github App.
-13. Copy the new client ID into HCP Terraform under Client ID.
-14. In the GitHub App settings page, generate a new client secret by clicking the relevant button.
-15. Copy the new client secret into HCP Terraform under Client Secret.
-16. In the GitHub App settings page, click Save changes to complete the client secret creation.
-17. In HCP Terraform, click Connect and Continue to begin the authorization flow.
-18. Authorize the GitHub App to allow permission to the items listed.
-19. Finalize the VCS provider setup by clicking the Skip and finish button.

 ```sh
 export TF_TOKEN_app_terraform_io="" /bin/sh -c "$(curl -fsSL https://raw.githubusercontent.com/craigsloggett-lab/hcp-terraform-admin/refs/heads/main/.local/bin/generate_locals_imports)"
 ```

+#### VCS Integration with GitHub

+In order to scope the list of repositories shown to users when creating a VCS backed workspace, it is necessary to create and install a custom GitHub App in your GitHub organization using a service account.
+Using a service account is not strictly required but is recommended in order to ensure _only_ repositories for an organization are listed--not those belonging to a user.

+##### Creating a GitHub Service Account

+Create a GitHub service account by navigating to https://github.com/signup and creating a new user with a unique email and username.
+This user is like any other human user, but will be configured with a private profile and own no repositories.

+##### Add the Service Account to the GitHub Organization

+Once created, add the service account as an owner of the GitHub organization being integrated with HCP Terraform.

+##### Create a GitHub App in the GitHub Organization

+Navigate to GitHub organization settings -> Developer settings -> GitHub Apps to create a new GitHub App for the _organization_ (not an individual user).

+The GitHub App name, Homepage URL, and Callback URL fields will be populated with information generated in HCP Terraform so scroll past these parameters for now.

+Uncheck the Webhook -> Active checkbox as this is not needed.

+Expand the Repository permissions section and change the following options (from the defaults):
+- Commit statuses: Read and write
+- Contents: Read-only
+- Metadata: Read-only
+- Webhooks: Read-only

+Ensure the GitHub App can only be installed on this account (which should show the organization as the account).

+Pause here and open a new window/tab with the HCP Terraform organization open and logged in as a user with access to add a VCS Provider.

+###### Add a VCS Provider

+Navigate to HCP Terraform organization settings -> Version Control -> Providers to Add a VCS provider.
+Select GitHub -> GitHub.com (Custom) to display the information needed to populate the GitHub App creation form.

+Back in the GitHub App creation window/tab, copy the Application name, Homepage URL, and Authorization callback URL into the relevant fields in the GitHub App configuration.

+Click Create GitHub App and copy the Client ID into the Add VCS Provider window in HCP Terraform and give the VCS Provider the same name as the GitHub organization being configured.

+Finally, in the GitHub App, Generate a new client secret, and copy the secret into the Add VCS Provider window in HCP Terraform.

+Click Connect and continue to begin the authorization workflow between HCP Terraform and GitHub.
+At this point it is important to be logged into GitHub using your _service account_ created earlier, not your user account.
+It is important to note that the email used for the GitHub _service account_ does not need to be a member of the HCP Terraform organization.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements